Napa County, Northern California

 Boating Lake Berryessa

 Lake Berryessa is a favorite destination for water skiing, jet skiing, pleasure boating, houseboating, sailing, canoeing and kayaking.
 Warm summer temperatures make it a great playland for water sports.
-One free boat launch ramp is located at the southwest end of the lake and a number of private ones are spread along the shore.
+One free boat launch ramp is located at the southwest end of the lake and a number of others are spread along the shore.

 Marinas